BenHurMartins/react-native-with-redux-example/README.md

-# sandbox-app

-This is app is a pre-configured app with React Navigation Lib
+# React-Native with Redux App